ez80/84-CE-Documentation/tutorial/labels.rst

 Labels
 ================================

-Labels consist of an identifier (or symbol) followed by a colon (:).
-The identifier can contain numbers, letters, and ``_``, but cannot start with a number.
+Labels consist of an identifier (or symbol) followed by a colon ``:``.
+The identifier can contain numbers, letters, and underscores ``_``, but cannot start with a number.
 Labels must be defined only once.

 When a program is compiled, each label is replaced with a 24bit address.
 A label can be used to identify a string of data, a location to jump to, or a subroutine to call.